SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-18-million-us-dead.md

 comments: true
 ---

 [_Tone warning:_ Angry post.]
-We reached yesterday a grim milestone in the US, having at least 1 million COVID-19 dead.
+We reached yesterday a grim and disgraceful milestone in the US, having at least 1 million COVID-19 dead.
 And that's just the _official_ count.